Could Your Persistent Cough Have Anything to do With Your Antihistamine?

 Fruit & Nuts, Juhu Beach

-One of my clients asked me what they could eat to get rid of fluid retention today.
+Today one of my clients asked me what they could eat to get rid of fluid retention.

 It isn’t an easy question to answer because there are many causes of fluid retention that will not be healed by eating foods that make you pee.